webcenter-fr/elasticsearch-operator/documentations/logstash/main-settings.md

 - **pipeline** (map of string): Each key is the file store on pipeline folder.
 Each value is the file contend.
 It permit to set your pipeline spec.
 Default is `empty`.
 - **pattern** (map of string): Each key is the file store on pattern folder.
 Each value is the file contend.
 It permit to set your custom grok patterns.
 Default is `empty`.

+> The Logstash output is directly managed by your pipelines.
+So, the operator can configure output for you.
+> Moreover, you need to create a dedicated account for your Logstash Pipeline.

+The operator will only exposed the following environement variable that you can use on your pipeline:
+  - **ELASTICSEARCH_HOST**: The URL to connect on Elasticsearch
+  - **ELASTICSEARCH_CA_PATH**: The CA path needed by elasticsearch output plugin.

 **logstash.yaml**:
 ```yaml